-- 16. Duct splices must be minimized.
+21. Duct splices must be minimized.
 [Spec.
+462-7]

-462-7] - 17.
-Internal ducts must be secured at not more than 30" intervals for steel pipes, 24" intervals for round plastic ducts, and 12" intervals for flat plastic ducts.
+- 22. Internal ducts must be secured at not more than 30" intervals for steel pipes, 24" intervals for round plastic ducts, and 12" intervals for flat plastic ducts.
 Ducts, joints, tendons, rebar and anchorages must be within specified position tolerances.
 [Spec.
-462-7] - 18.
+462-7] - 23.
 External tendon duct must be straight between connections to internal locations.
 [Spec.
-462-7] - 19.
-Ducts, anchorage connections, splices, inlets and outlets must be sealed at all times before grouting except that low point outlets must be left open.
+462-7] - 24.
+Ensure all curved or straight PT duct alignments are smooth and continuous, with no kinks or dents.
+Accomplish any deviations in alignment with smooth unkinked transitions.
+Ducts must be installed within the tolerances.
 [Spec.
-462-7] - 20.
-Duct tape is not permitted for repairing or sealing splices, joints, couplings or connections.
+462-7.2.1] - 25.
+Ensure all anchorages are installed at the desired positions, proper entrance/exit angles of tendon paths to face of concrete are within 3 degrees, and minimum cover is achieved.
+Ensure that the anchorage reinforcement starts within 1⁄2 inches of the back of the main anchorage plates.
+[Spec 462-7] - 26.
+Ducts, anchorage connections, splices, inlets and outlets must be sealed at all times except that low point drains must be open just prior to tendon installation and again just prior to filler injection.
 [Spec.
-462-7] - 21.
-Grout inlets and outlets must be located per plans, shop drawings, specifications, or per Engineer if conflicting with reinforcement.
+462-7] - 27.
+Tape is not permitted for repairing or sealing splices, joints, couplings or for making connections.
 [Spec.
-462-7] - 22.
-When required by the Engineer, the duct system must be pressure tested before placement of concrete at 1.5 psi for 1 minute and have pressure loss of not more than 0.15 psi.
+462-7] - 28.PT ducts must be located per plans, shop drawings, specifications, or per Engineer if conflicting with reinforcement.
+Position of PT ducts prevails over reinforcing.
 [Spec.
-462-8] - 23.
+462-7] - 29.
+When required by the Engineer, the duct system must be pressure tested just prior to placement of concrete at 7.5 psi for 1 minute and have pressure loss of not more than 0.75 psi or 10%.
+[Spec.
+462-8] - 30.
+When required by the Engineer for vacuum assisted filler injection, the duct system must be pressure tested just prior to placement of concrete at 90% vacuum for 5 minutes and have vacuum loss of no more than 10%.
+[Spec.
+462-8] - 31.
 After concrete is placed and cured, a torpedo, 1⁄4 inch smaller all around than the duct, must be passed through all ducts to detect blockages without excessive effort or mechanical assistance.
 Correction of blockages requires approval of the Engineer.
-Flat, 4-strand transverse tendon ducts in segmental box girders may be proved by moving the tendons freely by hand within the duct.
+Flat, 4-strand transverse tendon ducts in segmental box girders may be proved by moving the tendons freely by hand within the duct a minimum of one foot in each direction.
 [Spec.
 462-8]